jwagener-soundcloud/httmultiparty/README.md

 ```
 ## File class support

+Instead of using `File` class, you can use any class that responds to
+a `read` method as a file object.
+If you are using Rails, you can use
+`ActionDispatch::Http::UploadedFile` object directly as it responds to
-You can use any class that responds to a `read` method.
-This method should act similar to the `IO#read` method.
-To set the filename your file class can optionally respond to the `original_filename` method, which should return a `String`.
+`read` method.
+The `read` method should act similar to the `IO#read`
+method.
+To set the filename your file class can optionally respond to
+the `original_filename` method, which should return a `String`.